tinamayswinkels/sukhavati/_posts/2025-04-17-panchakarma-and-liver-health-detox-at-a-deep-cellular-level.md

     index: true
 permalink:
 ---
+# Panchakarma and Liver Health: Detox at a Deep Cellular Level

 Modern detoxes may offer short-term relief, but Ayurveda looks deeper.
 When it comes to liver health, the ancient practice of *Panchakarma* offers a safe, effective, and truly holistic solution that addresses the root causes of imbalance and toxicity—not just the symptoms.

 ### What Is Panchakarma?